Board of Trade

-The Board of Trade is a British government body concerned with commerce and industry, currently within the Department for Business and Trade.
+The Board of Trade is a British government body concerned with commerce and industry, currently within the Department for Business, Innovation, Science and Trade.
 Its full title is The Lords of the Committee of the Privy Council appointed for the consideration of all matters relating to Trade and Foreign Plantations, but is commonly known as the Board of Trade, and formerly known as the Lords of Trade and Plantations or Lords of Trade, and it has been a committee of the Privy Council of the United Kingdom.
 The board has gone through several evolutions, beginning with extensive involvement in colonial matters in the 17th century, to powerful regulatory functions in the Victorian Era and early 20th century.
 It was virtually dormant in the last third of the 20th century.
 In 2017, it was revitalised as an advisory board headed by the International Trade Secretary who has nominally held the title of President of the Board of Trade, and who at present is the only privy counsellor of the board, the other members of the present board filling roles as advisors.